dushyant4665/temp-lms/README.md

 - `SMTP_PASS`
 - `SMTP_FROM`

-If SMTP is set, the OTP is emailed.
-If SMTP is not set, the backend still works in dev mode and returns `devOtp`.

-Frontend:
+### Frontend

 - `NEXT_PUBLIC_BACKEND_URL`

-## What Works

-- Email OTP login
-- Cookie-based session auth
-- `/dashboard` protection in Next.js middleware
-- Public course catalogue
-- Server-rendered course detail pages
-- Enroll flow from the course page
-- Auth-protected lesson viewer
-- Lesson completion persisted via Prisma
-- Dashboard progress overview

 ## Notes

-- OTP delivery is mocked on purpose so the flow stays self-contained.
-The backend returns a `devOtp` value during login setup.
+- If SMTP is not set, the backend still works in dev mode and returns a `devOtp`.
-- Lesson completion is stored as a relational record (`LessonCompletion`) instead of a frontend flag.
-- Arcjet and Stripe are not integrated in code here, but the backend is structured so they can be added cleanly later.

-## Known Limitations

-- No production email provider is wired up.
-- Stripe checkout/webhooks are left as an optional extension.
+- Lesson completion is saved in the database, not in browser state.
-- The frontend shadcn/ui pieces are scaffolded locally to keep the repo self-contained.
+- The frontend only talks to the Express API.
+It does not access Prisma directly.